 Rely on paperless documentation

 Avoid common discrepancies with an electronic I-9 and E-Verify compliance system.
-Emptech’s electronic platform provides you with proper and complete management of DHS and SSA TNCs as well as guidance of the referral letter process when an employee contests an E-Verify TNC.
-I-9 analysts also review the Form I-9 and any supporting documents for you.
+Electronic I-9 verification platforms provide proper and complete management of DHS and SSA TNCs as well as the guidance of the referral letter process when an employee contests an E-Verify TNC.
+I-9 analysts also review Form I-9 and any supporting documents.
 This ensures that there are no clerical errors or obvious issues that can be resolved, potentially halting the TNC process and preventing any further action.

 Although TNCs occur in less than 3% of all cases that are submitted, it is natural for employers to be concerned about the process and the impact it may have on employees.
-While it may not happen often, there are some helpful tactics for speeding up the process, ensuring I-9 compliance and avoiding the situation all together.
+While it may not happen often, there are some helpful tactics for speeding up the process, ensuring I-9 compliance, and avoiding the situation altogether.